-Art is a type of alternative asset that some investors buy to further diversify their portfolio.
+Art is a type of alternative asset that some investors use to help further diversify their portfolio.
+Investing in art, however, comes with special considerations that you usually don’t have to think about when investing in more traditional assets like stocks or bonds.

-Otherwise, this process wouldn’t be any fun!
+Otherwise, this process wouldn’t be any fun.
 Sure, the idea of “further diversification” sounds good, but there are other types of assets that could help you with that.

 If you do end up buying something, hopefully it’s because you love the artwork in and of itself – regardless of its investment potential.
-In other words, if you’re going to buy, buy something you like because you’ll probably have to hold on to (and look at it) for a while.

 Keep in mind, too, that art investing isn’t something you should jump into at the spur of the moment.
 You’ll want to take some time to educate yourself about the art market and its major players – artists, dealers, auction houses, art advisors, etc.